 The volunteer must be placed in one of the following three categories:

 - Contributing Services Instructor: This status is to be used for volunteer/unpaid Visiting Faculty who will be teaching on campus.
-When you complete the smart forms for this group, for accreditation purposes the following must be provided in addition to the information listed above:
+When you complete the HR Forms for this group, for accreditation purposes the following must be provided in addition to the information listed above:

 - Academic degree information including name(s) and location(s) of the colleges/universities the degrees were granted from, type of degree, date degree earned, and the area of specialization the degree was earned in